Anatole Broyard: African-American ancestry and late notoriety

 In 1996, The New Yorker magazine published an essay by Henry Louis Gates Jr. titled "White Like Me."
 In it, Gates examined Broyard's purported decision to "pass" as white; Gates characterized this as a deliberate act of concealment.
 This characterization, particularly the notion that Broyard actively hid his Creole ancestry, contrasts with accounts from contemporaries such as Philip Roth, who stated that Broyard's background was not a secret within their overlapping literary circles.

+Broyard was the model for a character in Chandler Brossard’s 1952 novel Who Walk in Darkness, which originally began: “People said Henry Porter was a ‘passed’ Negro.”
+Threatened with a lawsuit, Brossard changed it to: “People said Henry Porter was an illegitimate.”
+Brossard was able to restore the original line when the novel was reprinted in 1972.

 In 2007, Anatole's daughter Bliss Broyard published a memoir in which she claimed that her father kept his African-American ancestry a secret from his children.

 Taken together, the essay and the memoir had a dual and lasting effect: they both reintroduced Broyard to a new generation of readers; and they repositioned his public image, shifting the basis of his notoriety from intellectual achievement to racial identity.
 This shift is especially apparent in discourse on contemporary "hipsterism" and its precursor in the 1940s subculture that Broyard examined in his 1948 essay "Portrait of a Hipster".

 If it was a conversation topic amongst Broyard's circle, his Creole background went publicly undiscussed in his lifetime, and the subject of his own racial identity did not feature in his work.
 According to daughter Bliss, he did describe being ostracized when young by both black and white children for his ambiguous appearance.